scala/docs.scala-lang/contribute/hacker-guide.md

     documentation: @heathermiller (Heather Miller)
     cps: @TiarkRompf (Tiark Rompf)

-Martin is the one who submitted the string interpolation proposal and implemented this language features for Scala 2.10.0.
+Martin is the one who submitted the string interpolation proposal and implemented this language feature for Scala 2.10.0.
 (TODO: how to choose a mailing list)
 Therefore now I'm going to [the scala-user mailing list](http://groups.google.com/group/scala-user) and will post a topic about my issue.
 Note that I put Martin in the cc list of the email.
 If I didn't do that, he would probably miss it in a bunch